 - Cover pot and cook for 10 minutes over medium heat.

 - Transfer pot to oven and bake for 20 minutes.

-- Finally, remove from oven and let rest for 10 minutes off heat.
+- Finally, remove from oven (at this point a kitchen towel can be placed under the lid to absorb excess moisture) and let rest for 10 minutes off heat.

 - While rice is baking, sauté remaining mushrooms: Melt butter in a large skillet over high heat.
 Add mushrooms, season with salt and pepper and cook, rapidly stirring, until they have softened and browned, 5 to 7 minutes.